-Yaelle Amir (b.
-Haifa, Israel) is an independent curator and writer based in Brooklyn, NY.
+Yaelle Amir is a curator and educator currently based in Portland, OR.
 Her writing and curatorial projects focus primarily on artists whose practices supplement the initiatives of existing social movements—rendering themes within those struggles in ways that both interrogate and promote these issues to a wider audience.
-She has curated exhibitions at Artists Space (NY), CUE Art Foundation (NY), Franklin Street Works (CT), ISE Cultural Foundation, The Elizabeth Foundation for the Arts, Marginal Utility, and the Wallach Art Gallery at Columbia University (NY), and HOLDING Contemporary (OR), among other institutions.
+She has independently curated exhibitions at Artists Space (NY), CUE Art Foundation (NY), Franklin Street Works (CT), ISE Cultural Foundation (NY), The Elizabeth Foundation for the Arts (NY), Marginal Utility (PA), the Wallach Art Gallery at Columbia University (NY), and HOLDING Contemporary (OR), among other institutions.
 Her writing has appeared in numerous art publications including Art in America, ArtLies, ArtSlant, ArtUS, Beautiful/Decay, and Sculpture Magazine, as well as several exhibition catalogues and artist monographs.
-She has also worked at major New York art institutions, such as the International Center of Photography, Rubin Museum of Art, and the Museum of Modern Art, and currently holds a Research Scholar position at NYU's Institute of Fine Arts.
+She has also worked at major art institutions, such as the International Center of Photography (NY), the Museum of Modern Art (NY), and NYU's Institute of Fine Arts.
 Yaelle is the recipient of several curatorial fellowships and awards by regional and national organizations from the Regional Arts and Culture Council in Portland to The Luminary in St. Louis and the Art & Law Program in New York.
 Her programs have taken place in art institutions throughout the U.S., including Portland’s Newspace Center for Photography, where she was Curator of Exhibitions & Public Programs from 2015 to 2017.
 She recently curated the 2019 Portland Biennial (along with Ashley Stull Meyers and Elisheba Johnson), and presently teaches curatorial studies at Lewis & Clark College, and contemporary art practices in the Art+Social Practice MFA Program at Portland State University.